Career Exploration Scholarship

 - A scholarship for a period of six months

-- 5000 € for MSc students (of any nationality) enrolled at a German university staying at a CGIAR++ center
+- 5000 € for junior scientists (of any nationality) affiliated to a German university staying at a CGIAR center

-- 7000 € for MSc students from a university of an OECD-DAC partner country staying at a German research institution
+- 7000 € for junior scientists affiliated to a university of an OECD-DAC partner country staying at a German research institution

 - The opportunity to collect data to complete the Master of Science degree